harness/developer-hub/docs/platform/10_Git-Experience/move-inline-entities-to-git.md

 sidebar_position: 9
 ---

-You can move your inline entities to Git.
+You can move your inline pipelines and input sets to Git.

 Moving inline entities like pipelines to a Git repository can provide several benefits, including: